Where was Train Dreams filmed? Filming Locations Guide

 Image courtesy of Netflix - Map

-Keechelus Lake landscape
+Rattlesnake Lake landscape

-Keechelus Lake, a long, narrow reservoir on the east side of Snoqualmie Pass in the Washington Cascades mountain range, appears twice in the movie: first in an opening shot and later in a scene following the fire.
+Rattlesnake Lake appears twice in the movie: first in an opening shot and later in a scene following the fire.

 Image courtesy of Netflix - Map

-Fire tower set
+Fire watch tower set

-The fire tower was a set built on a high ridge and constructed from timber logs rather than metal, maintaining a strong, organic connection to the surrounding woodlands.
+It was made from timber logs rather than metal to maintain a strong, organic connection to the surrounding woodlands.

 Train Dreams city